 ‘You do.’
 A few more of Sirius’s teeth became visible as his smile spread.
 ‘My dearest mother has decided that there’s nobody more suitable to carry on our family name, though she refuses to tell me why.’

 ‘Is there some kind of dark magic adoption ritual I have to undertake to join the pureblood elite?’
 Harry quipped.
-‘A drop of blood, a wave of a wand, a nice potion, and suddenly I’ve got three extra names stolen from unsuspecting constellations, talk like Malfoy, and a body to die for.’
+‘A drop of blood, a wave of a wand, a nice potion, and suddenly I have three extra names stolen from unsuspecting constellations, a body to die for, and talk like Malfoy.’

 Fleur laughed.
 ‘What’s the actual catch?’